Werner Pawlok: Work

-2004 and 2013 he travels to Cuba to photograph for his series "Cuba - expired".
+Pawlok travels to Cuba to photograph for his series Cuba - expired.
 In his pictures Werner Pawlok tells about the morbid charm of an old Caribbean metropolis, showing a part of history by themselves.
 The splendour and misery of the Cuban utopia, the projector cubano, melt together so obviously in these abandoned palaces of the old sugar-aristocracy.
 Pawlok tracks this sunken world during his rambles through Havana.

+2016 back to Cuba again for Harper's Bazaar Singapore and Chanel shooting Interieur with clothes and accessories for the series "Coco in Cuba.